Proper Pest Control for the Fall and Winter Seasons

 Common Home Pests in the Cooler Seasons

 That’s right.
 The dreaded cockroach can be more common in South Florida homes during the fall and winter months.
 Cockroaches are cold-blooded bugs, and they are unable to regulate their body temperatures.
 Unfortunately, they might seek out a warm refuge, and that warm place can often be your home.
-If you notice cockroaches inside, it’s time to consider implementing pest control methods.
+If you notice cockroaches inside, it’s time to get fall pest control.

 Rats and mice can strike terror in even the most fearless people, and they’re more likely to inhabit your home when the weather gets cooler.
 Rodents also seek food sources in the fall and winter as their options outside become more scarce, and look to invade attics and make nests in walls and ceilings to keep warm.
 Rodents can be a health hazard, so if you see rodent droppings or hear them scurrying around in the walls or ceilings, you’ll need the proper pest control.

-Should you notice bugs, rodents, or droppings and trails in your home, ask our experts online, free of charge, by uploading photos of the evidence you’ve found.
+Should you notice bugs, rodents, or droppings and trails in your home, ask our experts online, free of charge, by emailing photos of the evidence you’ve found.
 We’ll review your information and call you back with our professional opinion.
-If needed, we will set up a free on-site inspection to determine your family’s pest control needs this fall and winter.
+If needed, we will set up a free on-site inspection to determine your family’s fall pest control or winter pest control needs.